raspishake/rsudp/README.md

 Since the Producer function passes an `ALARM` queue message when it sees `Alert.alarm=True`, other modules can be easily added and programmed to do something when they see this message.
 This is to help make the addition of other action-based modules straightforward.

 Some ideas for improvements are:
-- a more efficient plotting routine
 - a module that creates a twitter post when it reads the "ALARM" queue message
 - a way to save plot screenshots some time after an alert function trigger, to save and document earthquake seismogram/spectrograms
 - GPIO pin interactions (lights, motor control, buzzers, etc.)
+- a more efficient plotting routine
+- a way to optionally run the plot module with the `Agg` backend in matplotlib, which would allow the creation of screenshots without the need for a plot window to appear

 ## Bugs

-If you find a bug in this program, please create a GitHub issue.
+This software, like most, contains bugs and errors.
+If you find a bug, please create a GitHub issue.
 Be sure to describe the problem clearly, attach your logs (`/tmp/rsudp/rsudp.log`) and/or copy/paste command line output in triple backticks \`\`\` like this \`\`\` to format it as code.